 Discover one of Europe’s true wildernesses in Montenegro.
 Over 90% of this small Balkan country is mountainous terrain and it is an ideal destination for an “off the beaten track” ski touring adventure.
-The scenery is simply breathtaking and although the mountains aren’t high by Alpine standards, there’s plenty of great terrain to enjoy.
-This is a unique oportunity to explore a new country by ski and make lasting memories of an area less travelled.
+The scenery is simply breathtaking and although the mountains aren’t high by Alpine standards, there’s plenty of great terrain to be enjoyed.
+This is a unique opportunity to explore a new country by skiing and make lasting memories of an area that's less travelled.
+Our guides are experts in this emerging ski destination.
+Mountain Tracks is very excited to be heading to this area once again in 2021!

 Travel day - Fly to Podgorica, the capital of Montenegro.
 You will be met at the airport and transfer by road to Kolasin.
 The distance is 75kms and transfer time is about 1½ hours.
 Check into the Boutique Hotel Brile.